danwing/cidfi/draft-wing-cidfi.md

 On each connection to a server:

-  1. On connection to server, client learns server supports CIDFI.
+  1. On connection to server, client learns server supports CIDFI ({{server-supports-cidfi}})
-  2. Client contacts the network elements learned from step (1) and requests their participation.
+  2. Client contacts the network elements learned from {{discovery}} and requests their participation.
-  3. Network elements connect to the server by using the same 5-tuple as the client's existing QUIC session with the server.
+  3. Network elements connect to the server by using the same UDP 4-tuple as the client's existing QUIC session with the server.
 This is the metadata side channel.
   4. Over that side channel, the QUIC server communicates its QUIC CID-to-DSCP mappings to the network